 Do my parents need to be involved when I make decisions about sex?

 Decisions about sex are very personal and private, but there are some good reasons to involve your parents.
-Your parents:
+Your parents or another adult in your family you trust:

 Might have good advice on whether you should start or continue a sexual relationship, based on a ton of life experience.